20+ Best Things to Do on the Toronto Islands: A Local Guide

 There are no personal cars and no stores – just quiet footpaths, colourful cottages, and gardens that reflect the charm of island life.

-It’s especially beautiful in the fall, when the trees turn and the streets quiet down even more.
-If you want to learn more about the island community, Toronto Island Walking Tours are run by longtime residents and offer a great look into what it’s actually like to live here.
+If you want to learn more about the island community, Toronto Island Walking Tours are run by longtime residents providing a unique look into what it’s actually like to live here.

 While Centre Island has its fair share of snack bars and food stands, Ward’s Island offers a quieter, more local dining experience.
 There are a couple of small, independently run cafés near the ferry dock that are perfect for a relaxed meal or coffee break.